 Arrested in 1940, he died in prison, of what many historians contend was starvation, in 1943.
 It was only in the mid-1950s with the Khrushchev thaw and de-Stalinization that Vavilov was posthumously rehabilitated.
 For the rest of the Soviet period, he was celebrated as one of the early greats in Soviet science.

 Size at maturity: 10-20' tall and and 7-8' wide.

 Site Selection: Ideally full-sun location, but will also grow and fruit in dappled sun locations.
 Adaptable to a range or soil types provided the planting location is well drained.
 Prefers a pH of around 6.5.

-Cultivation: Self-fertile trees require little attention once established.
+Cultivation: Self-fertile trees require little attention once established, though better fruit set is accomplished with two different cultivars.
 Cornus mas can be trained as a small standard tree or as a multi-stemmed shrub.
 For a mature tree it is only necessary to prune out dead, broken or crossed branches.

 Zone hardiness, Pests, & Diseases: Hardy to USDA zone 5-7.
 Pest and disease free.
 Birds and critters will compete with humans for the harvest.